-In Australia, employers are required to make minimum superannuation contributions of 9.5% of ordinary time earnings in respect of their employees.
+Looking Forward 9.5% of ordinary time earnings in respect of their employees.
 Normally, where an employer does not make the minimum contribution they must pay the superannuation guarantee charge (SGC), which includes interest on the unpaid amount and an administration fee.
 The Australian Taxation Office (ATO) may also impose further penalties (e.g. an additional 25% of the SGC).

-22 AUG If an employer has an undeclared superannuation guarantee shortfall (shortfall) relating to a time period between 1 July 1992 and 31 March 2018, it may disclose the shortfall to the ATO between 24 May 2018 and 23 May 2019 by completing and lodging an 'SG Amnesty Fund' payment form.
+If an employer has an undeclared superannuation guarantee shortfall (shortfall) relating to a time period between 1 July 1992 and 31 March 2018, it may disclose the shortfall to the ATO between 24 May 2018 and 23 May 2019 by completing and lodging an 'SG Amnesty Fund' payment form.